+Land.
 Oct.
 27-London three-power naval treaty put into effect with deposit of ratifications in London.
 Oct.
-30-Nobel prize for medicine awarded to Dr. Karl Landsteiner of Rockefeller Institute for Medical Re-
+30-Nobel prize for medicine awarded to Dr. Karl Landsteiner of Rockefeller Institute for Medical Re-Nov.
+5-Nobel prize for literature awarded to Sinclair Lewis, American

 Nov.
-6-League of disarmament be-tory commission on disarmament be-san session in Geneva.
+6-League of Nations preparatory commission on disarmament began session in Geneva.

 Nov.
-8-New government of Brazil recognized by United States and Great Britain.
+3-New government of Brazil recognized by United States and Great Britain.

 Nov.
 11-Russia accused France.
-England and other nations and cer-

 England and other nations and certain prominent statesmen of uniting with anti-Soviet Russians in plot to overthrow the Moscow government.